ian-zukowski/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered
 One of the major challenges I ran into was the unintentional messaging that the line chart "Outcomes Based on Goal" might convey.
-Because each x-axis value on the line chart represents a range of numbers, it is very likely that a person quickly looking at the chart would come away thinking: "It's a 50% chance of success for a $17500 campaign", since the two lines intersect in the middle of the $15000-$19999 range.
-Even though the x-axis is made of discrete values, it is very likely that a client would think of it as an axis with continuous values, similar to what they would learn back in school.
+Because each x-axis value on the line chart represents a range of numbers, it is very likely that a person quickly looking at the chart would come away thinking: "A $15000 campaign has a better chance of success than a $19999 campaign", since the 'success' line is higher on the left side of the $15000-$19999 range.
+Even though the x-axis is made of discrete values, it is very likely that a client would think of it as an axis with continuous values, and conflate the continuous line with the discrete values.

 The other big challenge I found with the "Outcomes Based on Goal" graph is that it implies an equal distribution between the different fundraising goal intervals.
 The line chart cannot do justice to the distribution of data, which clearly shows a skewed right distribution (as can be seen in the Box chart below).
+In fact, the first data point for projects <$1000 in the line chart represents more projects (186) than the final 9 data points for projects >$10000 all combined (158).

 ![ian-zukowski](Goal_Distributions_BoxPlot.png)